rimsiw/linux-gaming-omg/README.md

 - [NVBurner](https://github.com/iloveichigo/NVBurner) - A MSI Afterburner alternative for NVIDIA users on Linux.
 - [CoreCtrl](https://gitlab.com/corectrl/corectrl) - Profile based overclocking utility

+## Game Streaming

+Game streaming means playing games on a different device that you are using to control or display the game.
+This can be done by either streaming from e.g your computer at home to a different device, or streaming a game from centralized server.

+### Note :information_source:
+> Please note that while game streaming does not require greatest machine, it often requires decent internet connection, if you cannot provide it, you may encounter issues.

+> Also: Please note that if streaming games from centralized server, you might have to pay a subscription fee or wait in long queues until you will be able to play.

 ## Other Tools